 The intrahepatic cholestasis of pregnancy (ICP) (Wikström Shemer et al., 2015) is the most common pregnancy-specific liver disease.
 It usually presents with symptoms including pruritus, abnormal liver function, and raised serum bile acid levels occurring especially in the third trimester.
-Besides unpleasant subjective symptoms, ICP predisposes women to cholesterol gallstones, cholecystitis, hepatitis C or even liver cirrhosis (Ropponen et al., 2006).
-Moreover, the cumulating bile acids threaten the fetus with higher incidence of adverse pregnancy outcomes such as iatrogenic preterm delivery, nonreassuring fetal status, meconium staining of the amnionic fluid, and stillbirth (Geenes et al., 2014).
-Dangerous is especially maternal plasma concentration of bile acids over 40 μM.
-The clinicians managing pregnancies in women with such a severe ICP may therefore prefer a strategy of labour induction prior to 37 weeks despite emerging concerns about special education needs (MacKay et al., 2010), and poorer school performance (Quigley et al., 2012) in babies born late preterm (34-36 weeks gestation).
-Proper therapy and prophylaxis of ICP would therefore be of highest priority.
-The need is further accentuated with a significant average incidence of ICP affecting $\sim 2\%$ of all pregnancies (0.9%) in the Czech Republic) (Binder et al., 2007; Williamson and Geenes, 2014).
-Although the pathogenesis of ICP remains mainly unclear, there is increasing evidence suggesting that impaired transport of bile acids into bile plays the primary role (Liu et al., 2018).
-The expression of biliary transporters is physiologically decreasing during the pregnancy due to increased production of cholestatic estrogens and progestins (Aleksunes et al., 2012).
-Consequently, the women with primary genetic defect of BSEP, MRP2 or MDR3 (Multidrug resistance protein 3; mediates biliary phospholipid secretion), are more susceptible to hormonal cholestatic insults.
-In agreement with this concept, predisposition factor for ICP is also genetic impairment of FXR, the principal nuclear receptor regulating the whole cascade of bile acid homeostasis.
-Alteration of excretory transporters leads in turn to accumulation of bile acids in the organism of mother, and consequently in the reverting of their gradient between maternal and fetal circulation.
+Besides unpleasant subjective symptoms, ICP predisposes women to cholesterol gallstones, cholecystitis, hepatitis C, or even liver cirrhosis (Ropponen et al., 2006).
+Moreover, the cumulating bile acids threaten the fetus with a higher incidence of adverse pregnancy outcomes such as iatrogenic preterm delivery, nonreassuring fetal status, meconium staining of the amnionic fluid, and stillbirth (Geenes et al., 2014).
+Dangerous is especially maternal plasma concentration of bile acids over 40 $\mu$ M. The clinicians managing pregnancies in women with such a severe ICP may therefore prefer a strategy of labour induction prior to 37 weeks despite emerging concerns about special education needs (MacKay et al., 2010), and poorer school performance (Quigley et al., 2012) in babies born late preterm (34-36 weeks gestation).
+Proper therapy and prophylaxis of ICP would therefore be of the highest priority.
+The need is further accentuated by a significant average incidence of ICP affecting $\sim 2\%$ of all pregnancies (0.9% in the Czech Republic) (Binder et al., 2007; Williamson and Geenes, 2014).
+Although the pathogenesis of ICP remains mainly unclear, there is increasing evidence suggesting that impaired transport of bile acids into bile plays the primary role (Li et al., 2016).
+The expression of biliary transporters is physiologically decreasing during the pregnancy due to the increased production of cholestatic estrogens and progestins (Aleksunes et al., 2012).
+Consequently, the women with a primary genetic defect of BSEP, MRP2, or MDR3 (Multidrug resistance protein 3; mediates biliary phospholipid secretion), are more susceptible to hormonal cholestatic insults.
+In agreement with this concept, the predisposition factor for ICP is also the genetic impairment of FXR, the principal nuclear receptor regulating the whole cascade of bile acid homeostasis.
+Alteration of excretory transporters leads in turn to accumulation of bile acids in the mother's organism, and consequently in the reverting of the bile acid gradient between maternal and fetal circulation.

 The patterns of changes in the liver mechanisms of bile formation are currently not exactly known during ICP in humans due to obvious ethical problems (ICP is not indicated for liver biopsy), and the major source of data are relevant animal models - mainly ethinylestradiol-administered rodents.
-These studies demonstrated that the accumulation of bile acids under such circumstances is consistent with downregulation of hepatic bile acid basolateral (NTCP, and OATPs), and canalicular transporters (BSEP and MRP2), respectively (Geier et al., 2007).
-In agreement, pregnant rats have also shown reduced expression of liver NTCP, BSEP, and MRP2 transporter (Cao et al., 2001; Zhu et al., 2013; Song et al., 2014) but without additional cholestatic insult they do not develop cholestasis.
+These studies demonstrated that the accumulation of bile acids under such circumstances is consistent with the downregulation of hepatic bile acid basolateral (NTCP, and OATPs), and canalicular transporters (BSEP and MRP2), respectively (Geier et al., 2007).
+In agreement, pregnant rats have also shown reduced expression of liver NTCP, BSEP, and MRP2 transporter (Cao et al., 2002; Zhu et al., 2013; Song et al., 2014; Song et al., 2015) but without additional cholestatic insult, they do not develop cholestasis.